 - Physical Fabric: Cumulative effects on the physical fabric of the landscape arise when two or more developments affect landscape components such as woodland, dykes, rural roads or hedgerows.
-Although this may not significantly affect the landscape character, the cumulative effect on these components may be significant for example, where the last remnants of former shelterbelts are completely removed by two or more developments; - Landscape Character: Cumulative effects on landscape character arise when two or more developments introduce new features into the landscape.
+Although this may not significantly affect the landscape character, the cumulative effect on these components may be significant for example, where the last remnants of former shelterbelts are completely removed by two or more developments? - Landscape Character.
+Cumulative effects on landscape character arise when two or more developments introduce new features into the landscape.
 In this way, they can change the landscape character to such an extent that they create a different landscape character type, in a similar way to large scale afforestation.
 That change need not be adverse; some derelict or degraded landscapes may be enhanced as a result of such a change in landscape character'.

 Potential changes to the physical fabric outlined above are predominantly restricted to the Proposed Wind Farm site and the LCAs in which the site is located.
-Therefore, the landscape receptors are to be assessed for cumulative landscape effects on the physical fabric of the landscape arising from the Proposed turbines and all other components of the Proposed Project.
+Therefore, the landscape receptors are to be assessed for cumulative landscape effects on the physical fabric of the landscape arising from the proposed turbines and all other components of the Proposed Project.

-Cumulative effects on the landscape character were assessed in the identified LCAs with theoretical visibility of the Proposed turbines, with particular emphasis on the LCA in which the Proposed turbines will be located.
+Cumulative effects on the landscape character were assessed in the identified LCAs with theoretical visibility of the proposed turbines, with particular emphasis on the LCA in which the proposed turbines will be located.

-Cumulative landscape effects are included in Appendix 14-2: LCA Assessment Tables and summarised in Section 14.7 'Likely Significant Landscape and Visual Effects' of this EIAR.
+Cumulative landscape effects are included in Appendix 13-2: LCA Assessment Tables and summarised in Section 13.7 'Likely Significant Landscape and Visual Effects' of Chapter 13.

-1.10.2 Cumulative Visual Effects
+1 10 2 Cumulative Visual Effects

 Nature Scot (2021) defines cumulative effects as 'additional changes caused by a proposed development in conjunction with other similar developments'.
-Whilst this assessment considers other types of developments, the focus is always on assessing the greatest potential for 'Significant' cumulative visual effects.
-In this regard, the greatest cumulative effects with the Proposed Project are most likely to occur in conjunction with other wind energy developments, therefore the focus of cumulative visual effects assessment in Chapter 14 is on the interactions with other wind turbines.
-The definition in the DoEHLG 2006 Guidelines defines cumulative impacts in terms of wind farms, as the perceived effect on the landscape of two or more wind energy developments visible from any one place.
+Whilst this assessment considers other types of developments beside wind farms, the focus is always on assessing the greatest potential for 'Significant' cumulative visual effects.
+In this regard, the greatest cumulative effects with the Proposed Project are most likely to occur in conjunction with other wind energy developments, therefore the focus of cumulative visual effects assessment in Chapter 13 is on the interactions with other wind turbines.
+The definition in the WEDGs (DoEHLG, 2006) defines cumulative impacts in terms of wind farms, as the perceived effect on the landscape of two or more wind energy developments visible from any one place.

-The GLVIA3 (LI & IEMA, 2013) and Nature Scot (2021) guidance also note that cumulative visual effects can be experienced in combination, where two or more developments are visible from one viewpoint, either simultaneously or in succession, and these are considered in the assessment of visual effects from photomontage viewpoints in Appendix 14-3: Viewpoint Assessment Tables.
+The GLVIA3 (LI & IEMA, 2013) and Nature Scot (2021) guidance also note that cumulative visual effects can be experienced in combination, where two or more developments are visible from one viewpoint, either simultaneously or in succession, and these are considered in the assessment of visual effects from photomontage viewpoints in Appendix 13-3: Photomontage Visual Impact Assessment Tables.